Suzan-bee/Suzan-bee/README.md

 * 🌍  I'm based in London, United Kingdom
 * ✉️  You can contact me at [suzan.tesfai@gmail.com](mailto:suzan.tesfai@gmail.com)
 * 🧠  I'm learning Data analysis
-* 🤝  I'm open to collaborating on Forecasting/ prediction project
+* 🤝  I'm open to collaborating on a Forecasting/ prediction projects

 ### Skills